N.J. Admin. Code § 13:37A-3.5

 (h) A licensee shall not engage in any other activity that would lead a reasonable person to believe that the activity serves the licensee's personal prurient interests or which is for the sexual arousal, or sexual gratification, of the licensee or client or which constitutes an act of sexual abuse.

-(i) Violation of any of the prohibitions or directives set forth in (c) through (h) above shall constitute professional misconduct pursuant to 45:1-21(e).
+(i) Violation of any of the prohibitions or directives set forth in (c) through (h) above shall constitute professional misconduct pursuant to N.J.S.A.
+45:1-21(e).

 (j) Nothing in this section shall be construed to prevent a licensee from rendering massage or bodywork therapy to a spouse, providing that the rendering of such massage or bodywork therapy is consistent with accepted standards of massage or bodywork therapy and that the performance of therapy is not utilized to exploit the spouse for the sexual arousal or sexual gratification of the licensee.